National Institute of Technology, Raipur: Campus

 The institute has a well-organized, magnificent building symbolizing the grandeur of the institute.
 This huge building alone covers a total area of 62060 sq.m.
-It is a triple storied planned structure along with a central tower standing up to the height of 23 meters.
+It is a triple-storied planned structure along with a central tower standing up to the height of 23 meters.
 There are 35 lecture halls extending over an area of 6675 sq.m & 13 drawing halls/studios extending over an area of 3510 sq.m.
+An Architecture block for the B.Arch students with well equipped with Auditorium, Architectural library, Material lab, Workshop and Studios.
 There are about 85 labs over an area of 11510 sq.m.
-The other amenities consist of a small canteen, cycle stand, N.C.C, N.S.S department, a student activity center, co-operative store, dispensary and a Makerspace.
+The other amenities consist of a small canteen, cycle stand, N.C.C, N.S.S department, a student activity center, co-operative store, dispensary, and a Makerspace.
 The building is being further extended for the architecture and electronics departments.

 Student housing

 There are separate hostels for boys and girls: six for boys and two for girls.
 Each hostel has its own mess.
-Dinner is not provided on Sundays only in the boys hostel.
-The two girls hostels have a capacity of 250 and 150.
+Dinner is not provided on Sundays only in the boys' hostel.
+The two girl's hostels have a capacity of 250 and 150.
 Admission to the hostel depends upon the Joint Entrance Examination – Main rank and the distance of their native place from the institute.